Reputation of AstraZeneca's COVID vaccine marred by missteps - WTMJ

 Partial results from its first major trial — which Britain used to authorize the vaccine — were clouded by a manufacturing mistake that researchers didn’t immediately acknowledge.
 Insufficient data about how well the vaccine protected older people led some countries to initially restrict its use to younger populations before reversing course.
 And U.S. officials suspended an AstraZeneca study for an unusual six weeks while they sought details about problems reported in Britain before deciding the vaccine wasn’t to blame.

-Then last week, more than a dozen countries temporarily halted their use of the AstraZeneca shot — against the advice of international health agencies — after reports of rare blood clots in some people who received it.
-The European Medicines Agency concluded the shot did not increase the overall incidence of clots, but the unwanted attention appears to have nonetheless left a mark.
+Then last week, more than a dozen countries temporarily halted their use of the AstraZeneca shot after reports of rare blood clots in some people who received it.
+The European Medicines Agency concluded the shot did not increase the overall incidence of clots, but the unwanted attention appears to have left a mark.

 In Norway, a top official warned on Monday it might not be able to resume its use of the vaccine because so many people were rejecting it.

-Note: This story has been updated to correct that France has now banned AstraZeneca for anyone under 55.